 Ojai Raptor Center: 805-649-6884

-We are open 365 days a year.
-Please contact us if you have an inquiry about wildlife in distress. *It is illegal for non-permitted parties to keep or care for wildlife.
+Ojai Raptor Center is open 365 days a year.
+Please contact if you have an inquiry about wildlife in distress.
+It is illegal for non-permitted parties to keep or care for wildlife.
 Every species has specific social and dietary needs and should not be cared for by a non-professional.

 Channel Islands Marine and Wildlife Institute hotline: 805-567-1505